jaanca/fastapi-https-docker-generate-certificate-web/README.md

 Tested by running the uvicorn console, debugging with vscode and activating the service in docker linux.

 # Generate self signed certificate

+The following commands were tested on a Linux server

 ```console
 openssl genrsa -out example.com.key 2048
 openssl req -new -key example.com.key -out example.com.csr -subj "/CN=*.example.com"